Buttermilk Pumpkin Waffles

 - Combine wet & dry ingredients, gently whisking (or use a fork) until just combined.

-Let the waffle batter rest for 10 minutes.
-Meanwhile preheat the waffle iron to your desired temperature (I cook mine on high) and the oven to 200°F. Place a cooling rack on top of a baking sheet and place it in the oven while it preheats.
+- Let batter rest and preheat waffle iron.
+Place a cooling rack on top of a baking sheet and place it in the oven while it preheats.
 Meanwhile, grease the waffle iron with butter or cooking spray.
 When ready, scoop 1/2 cup -1 cup of batter onto the waffle iron.
 Waffle irons differ in size, so you may need more or less batter.
 Cook until golden brown, about 5-6 minutes (depending on your iron).
 Serve warm with cinnamon brown butter pecan syrup.

-Mix the egg whites until soft peaks form.
+Egg Whites: Mix the egg whites until soft peaks form.
 If you whip them too much (until stiff) it makes it harder to incorporate into the other ingredients.
-Remember, whipping the egg whites seems unnecessary but I promise it’s worth it!
-This extra step creates a lighter waffle that ones made without whipping the egg whites.
+This extra step creates a lighter waffle than if made without.

-If your waffle iron isn’t “non-stick” make sure you grease it before using!
+Waffle Iron: If your waffle iron isn’t nonstick make sure you grease it before using!
 You don’t want your waffles sticking to the iron.
 You can use your fat of choice: butter, vegetable oil, or a generous dose of nonstick cooking spray.
 If using butter or vegetable oil, use a pastry brush to get all the nooks and crannies.
-My waffle iron (linked above and in the recipe card) is nonstick, so I don’t have to grease it before using.
-One other major reason why I love it so much.
+My waffle iron is nonstick, so I don’t have to grease it before using it.

 To keep the waffles warm, place them in a 200°F oven.
 You can place them directly on the oven racks or my preferred method is to place them on a cooling rack that has been nestled into a baking sheet.